What to Look for When You Open an Internet Bank Account

 When shopping around, focus on the features below, and put extra weight on the things that are most important to you (not all of these are necessities).
 Some banks really shine in a few of these areas, while others don't even offer some of these features.

-- APY.
-Usually the most important attraction for rate shoppers (see competitive Savings Account Interest Rates)
+- APY: Usually the most important attraction for rate shoppers

-- Access to the money.
-If you want to take it and spend it, how much work do you have to do?
+- Access to money: If you want to take it and spend it, how much work do you have to do?

-- Number of linked accounts.
-Can you set up a network of accounts and zap money back and forth through your internet bank account?
+- The number of linked accounts: Can you set up a network of accounts and zap money back and forth through your internet bank account?